C-Milne/EPICpy/README.md

 ```

 # Running Unittests
-All the unittests can be run from the Tests/UnitTests directory using the following command:
+All the unittests can be run from the Tests/UnitTests directory using the following
+command from within the **Tests** directory:

 ```commandline
 python ./All_Tests.py